metapolator/metapolator/Docs/roadmap.md

 * Fundamental GUI concepts.
 Details: [interaction design](https://github.com/metapolator/metapolator/wiki/interaction-design)

-2. Approaching the GUI
+2. Approaching the GUI [August 1]
 ----------------------

+**Goal:** Get fundamental UI and Application Technology into a working state.

+**Scope:** This milestone does not include a complete UI, but a good layout to build upon and provide a first really useful instance.

+**Complete When:** Designers can create font instances from masters using Metapolator v2 technology with a web UI.

-Starting to implement the GUI and the Application.
-We won't build the whole thing in this milestone, but make a good layout to build upon and provide a first really usable instance.
-Some of the technologies from the first Milestone will mature in this phase.
-The plugin mechanism will need a robust interface.
+* Some of the technologies from the first Milestone will mature in this phase.

+* The plugin mechanism will need a robust interface.